sahina/devops/README.md

 Roles and playbooks for ansible playbooks.

-### Required steps
+## Node Setup

 Rename file `inventory-example.yml` to `inventory.yml`

-Prepare nodes in your inventory to be manager by ansible.
+Prepare nodes in your inventory to be managed by ansible.

 **On all nodes:**